Cursus botanisch tekenen

 Course Length: 5 Sessions (1 session/week)

-Session Duration: 4 hours each (Fridays, 1 PM till 5 PM)
+Session Duration: 4 hours each (middays, 1 PM till 5 PM)

 Group size: 6 to 8 students